Automated Negotiating Agents Competition (ANAC)

 In all competitions we use a deadline.
 The reasons for doing so are both pragmatic and to make the competition more interesting from a theoretical perspective.
 Without a deadline, the negotiation might go on forever, especially without any discount factors.
 Also, with unlimited time an agent may simply try a large number of proposals to learn the opponent’s preferences.
 In addition, as opposed to having a fixed number of rounds, the competition runs in real time.
 This introduces yet another factor of uncertainty since it is now unclear how many negotiation rounds there will be, and how much time an opponent requires to compute a counter offer.
 Note that this computational time will typically change depending on the size of the outcome space.

 In ANAC 2010 the agents had three minutes each to deliberate.
 This means agents have to keep track of both their own time and the time the opponent has left.
-From ANAC2011 XXX check and onwards ???
-XXXX, we have chosen a simpler protocol where both agents have a shared time window of three minutes.
+From 2011 onwards, we have chosen a simpler protocol where both agents have a shared time window of three minutes.

 ANAC 2011 has domains that have discount factors.
 In ANAC 2010, almost every negotiation between the agents took the entire negotiation time of three minutes each to reach an agreement.
 Adding discount factors provides an incentive to the agents to reach deals faster.